EhsanFir/ChatGPTDetection/ReadMe.md

 ### `Real_World_Data_and_Results/`
 - 100 GitHub and 100 Android files used for evaluation
 - ChatGPT detection results with and without prompt engineering on these `Real_World` codes (GitHub and Android Java code files)
+- CryptoGuard Result for Android files